Skip to content

 The Edna St. Vincent Millay Society at Steepletop has worked tirelessly to maintain the poet’s house as it was at the time of her death in 1950 (a little over a year after her husband passed away).
 It was assisted by the poet’s sister, Norma, who lived in the house from 1950 until her death in 1986 and left intact Millay’s personal belongings, including her library and clothing.

-Now, the society is partnering with Scenic Hudson and the state Department of Environmental Conservation to permanently conserve the estate’s remaining 200 acres of meadows, forests, and wetlands, potentially setting the stage for increased access for visitors to explore the same natural treasures that fueled Millay’s creative genius.
-“We’re thrilled to be partnering with Scenic Hudson,” says Vincent Elizabeth Barnett, the society’s president.
+In January 2025, the society announced that it had partnered with Scenic Hudson, the state Department of Environmental Conservation (DEC), and the Land Trust Alliance (LTA) to permanently conserve the estate’s remaining 200 acres of meadows, forests, and wetlands, potentially setting the stage for increased access for visitors to explore the same natural treasures that fueled Millay’s creative genius.
+“We’re thrilled to have partnered with Scenic Hudson,” says Vincent Elizabeth Barnett, the society’s president.
 “This is an important milestone in our continuing efforts to protect and preserve Millay’s home, land, and legacy.”

 Millay’s small pine writing cabin, a short walk from the main house.
 (Photo: Courtesy the Edna St. Vincent Millay Society.)